 If you are a chocoholic like me, take a look at my Honeycomb Crunch Chocolate Cake.

 However, the cake is actually German and I know I LOVE German cakes.
-Love love love them.
+They are just the right combination of rich and decadent without being overly sweet.
+A small piece goes a long way!

-This version of Black Forest is plenty traditional.
-It’s dark.
-It’s boozy.
-It’s Black Forest.
+My version of Black Forest is plenty traditional.
+Dark.
+Boozy.
+Delicious.

 I am also happy to tell you that the cake is incredible easy to make.
 This is how you do it.

-Lucky for us this famous cake is not difficult to make at home.
-All you have to do is to bake chocolate sponge layers.
-Then fill them with vanilla and brandy flavoured whipped cream, interspersed with delicious cherries.
+Lucky for us this famous cake is not difficult to make.
+All you have to do is to bake two chocolate sponge cakes.
+And I am using my fail proof chocolate cake recipe here.

 The photo guide belows will show you exactly how I did it.

-So what sets this Black Forest Cake recipe apart from all the others is amarena cherries aka the best thing that happened to Morello Cherries!
-Amerena cherries (you can see them in the collage above) are demi-glacé cherries in a delicious syrup made with the sour cherry variety!
+What sets this Black Forest Cake recipe apart from all the others is amarena cherries.
+Amarena cherries come from Italy (you can see them in the collage above) are demi-glacé cherries in a delicious syrup made with the sour cherry variety!
+You can buy them in an Italian deli or online.

 I brushed chocolate cake layers with a combination of Amarena cherry syrup and a splash of brandy.
-The result is nothing short of divine!
+The result is nothing short of divine.
+That little extra step takes the cake to a new level!

 More chocolate cake recipes: